CVanchieri/CS-ProblemSolvingFrameWork/Computing-Big-O.md

 `O(n^3)` is the time complexity of this function.

 With practice, you can do this in your head.
-Looking back, the nested loop _must_ have been where the function spent the most of its time; an experienced dev would see that and just quickly compute the Big O for that function.
+Looking back, the nested loop _must_ have been where the function spent the most of its time; an experienced dev would see that and just quickly compute the Big O for that function from that nested loop alone.

 ## Example with two variables